dongdo147/pilot/README.md

 A new competition is comming, a auto waypoint tracking ship will be released.
-Are you reader for a brand new technology device.
+Are you reader for a brand new technology device?
 Follow me!!
 Firt we need these component:
  1. Pixhawk (gps,compass,some supported module,...)
  2. Raspberry pi